sore0159/data_analysis/apps/present/FILES/content.md

 ![Scatter Before](scatter_before.png)
 ![Scatter After](scatter_after.png)
 ???
-And the scatterplot is transformed to have some variability that we can analyze now!
-A few outliers won't control the path of our fit.
+And the scatterplot is transformed to have some variability that I can analyze now!
+A few outliers won't control the path of my fit.

 This chart is overplotted, a problem I tackle later
 ---